 This is where my Rumble In The Jungle analogy falls down somewhat, because the ending here may be somewhat different.
 It is just possible that Corbyn can knock May out.
 Certainly, she’s weakening whilst he’s getting stronger.

-What’s not clear, though, is the state the country will be in by the time we see any resolution to that.
+What’s not clear, though, is the state the country will be in by the time we see any conclusion to that struggle.
 The danger for all of us is that the outcome will look more like this:

 Whilst rope-a-dope may have delivered victories for Muhammad Ali in the boxing ring, it likely contributed to the long-term damage to health that he suffered.
 He ended up a pitiful figure, mocked and parodied on TV shows.
 His shambolic appearance during the opening ceremony of the Atlanta Olympics in 1996 was treated more kindly, but it was still a sorry sight.